 As the group meet in a pub, members can (and often do) buy a drink or meal.
 Whilst it is not essential to do this, it is not acceptable to bring your own drinks and food into the pub.

-Facilitated by our volunteer Joanne who is on the autism spectrum and Marina who is the coordinator at St James' Park.
+Facilitated by our volunteers Joanne and Aaron who are both on the autism spectrum and Marina who is the coordinator at St James' Park.
 Teas, coffees and cold drinks available to make and some food and drinks can be purchased in the café next door.

 The Winchester Wellbeing Centre have kindly offered us the use of a room.
 We can make teas and coffees in the centre kitchen for which there is a 30p charge.